Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

-Another difference between our setup and that in Refs.~\cite{mark2017recipe,Jonsson:2020npo,PhysRevD.103.124022} is that, since Eq.~\eqref{eqn:VUVEqn} is obeyed by the Hadamard tail $V$, we only solve it inside the maximal normal neighbourhod.
+Another difference between our setup and that in Refs.~\cite{mark2017recipe,Jonsson:2020npo,PhysRevD.103.124022} is that, since Eq.~\eqref{eqn:VUVEqn} is obeyed by the Hadamard tail $V$, we only solve it inside the maximal normal neighbourhood of an arbitrary point $x$.
+Our $u-v$ plane may be seen as corresponding to the various $\xp$ points given a fixed (arbitrary) point $x$ (the origin $u=v=0$ corresponding to coincidence $x=\xp$).
 Therefore, the independent variables should only range over the finite intervals $v\in [0,2\pi)$ and $u\in [0,v]$ (dictated by the range $\gamma\in [0,\pi)$ inside the maximal normal neighbourhood).
-This is unlike the problem in Refs.~\cite{mark2017recipe,Jonsson:2020npo,PhysRevD.103.124022}, which is for the retarded Green function, and so with independent variables, which are null coordinates, in principle ranging over the whole real line.
-In order to be able to map better our problem to that in Refs.~\cite{mark2017recipe,Jonsson:2020npo,PhysRevD.103.124022} and the CID problem in Schwarzschild in general, we shall henceforth consider, without loss of generality, that the spacetime points $x$ and $\xp$ have $\theta=\theta'=\pi/2$ and $\varphi'=0$ and, further, that $\gamma\equiv \varphi\in(-\pi,+\pi)$ denotes the azimuthal angle of $x$ (instead of the angular separation, which is in $[0,\pi]$, as until now).
+This is unlike the problem in Refs.~\cite{mark2017recipe,Jonsson:2020npo,PhysRevD.103.124022}, which is for the retarded Green function, which is well-defined for any pair of points anywhere in spacetime, and so with independent variables which are null coordinates in principle each ranging over the whole real line.
+In order to be able to better map our problem to that in Refs.~\cite{mark2017recipe,Jonsson:2020npo,PhysRevD.103.124022} and the CID problem in Schwarzschild in general, we shall henceforth consider, without loss of generality, that the PH spacetime points $x$ and $\xp$ have $\theta=\theta'=\pi/2$ and $\varphi'=0$ and, further, that $\gamma\equiv \varphi\in(-\pi,+\pi)$ denotes the azimuthal angle of $x$ (instead of the angular separation, which is in $[0,\pi]$, as until now).
 The variables $u$ and $v$ continue to be defined as in \eqref{eq:uv} but now with $\gamma\in (-\pi,+\pi)$ being an azimuthal angle.
-This means that the region of interest for calculating $V(x,x')$, which is the part of the region of causal separation which lies inside the maximal normal neighbourhood, is bounded by $\eta=2\pi- \gamma$ together with $\eta=\gamma$ if $\gamma\in [0,\pi]$\footnote{ Here we allow $\gamma$ to take on the value $\pi$ (respectively $-\pi$) so as to refer to the {\it boundary} of the region of interest.}, as explained in Sec.~\ref{sec:PH}, and by $\eta=2\pi+ \gamma$ together with $\eta=-\gamma$ if $\gamma\in [-\pi,0]$\textsuperscript{\ref{ftn:gamma}} after extending the range of $\gamma$ into the negative line.
+This means that the region of interest for calculating $V(x,x')$, which is the part of the region of causal separation which lies inside the maximal normal neighbourhood, is bounded by $\eta=2\pi- \gamma$ together with $\eta=\gamma$ if $\gamma\in [0,\pi]$\footnote{ Here we allow $\gamma$ to take on the value $\pi$ (respectively $-\pi$) so as to refer to the {\it boundary} of the region of interest.}, as explained in Sec.~\ref{sec:PH}, and by $\eta=2\pi+ \gamma$ together with $\eta=-\gamma$ if $\gamma\in [-\pi,0]$\footref{ftn:gamma} after extending the range of $\gamma$ into the negative line.
 In the CID variables, this means that the region of interest covered by the numerical grid, is given by $u,v\in [0,2\pi)$.